Identity and Access Management (IAM) Definition

 6. Federated Identity Management

 Federated identity management is an authentication-sharing process whereby businesses share digital identities with trusted partners.
-This enables users to use the services of multiple partners using the same credentials.
+This enables users to use the services of multiple partners using the same account or credentials.
 Single sign-on is an example of this process in practice.

 A Zero-Trust approach moves businesses away from the traditional idea of trusting everyone or everything that is connected to a network or behind a firewall.
 This view is no longer acceptable, given the adoption of the cloud and mobile devices extending the workplace beyond the four walls of the office and enabling people to work from anywhere.
 IAM is crucial in this approach, as it allows businesses to constantly assess and verify the people accessing their resources.

 - Secure access: Opening networks to more employees, new contractors, customers, and partners offers greater efficiency and productivity, but it also increases the risk.
-AN IAM solution enables businesses to extend access to their apps, networks, and systems on-premises and in the cloud without compromising security.
+An IAM solution enables businesses to extend access to their apps, networks, and systems on-premises and in the cloud without compromising security.

 - Reduced help desk requests: An IAM solution removes the need for users to submit password resets and help desk requests by automating them.
 This enables users to quickly and easily verify their identity without bothering system admins, who in turn are able to focus on tasks that add greater business value.